-Shared Ownership – is this the answer to the UK’s home ownership problem?
+Shared Ownership – the answer to the UK’s home ownership problem?

 With home ownership dropping in major UK cities from 71% in 2003 to just under 64% in 2016 and millions still struggling to make their dream of home ownership a reality, could Shared Ownership be the answer in helping aspiring homeowners take that vital first step onto the housing ladder?
 With the Government pledging £4 billion to build an additional 135,000 Shared Ownership homes by 2021, the scheme is only going to become more popular as people seek a mainstream alternative to help them purchase their first home in areas where they are currently priced out of the market.
 However, are customers really aware of the ins and outs of the scheme and are brokers ready to advise them?